ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/median_appreciation_and_max_appreciation_by_year.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.17 - Median and maximum appreciation by year. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.17 - Median and maximum appreciation by year.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 Overlaying top appreciated games by year reinforces this: alongside AAA milestones like ***The Witcher 3*** and ***Baldur’s Gate 3***, we find greatly appreciated indies like ***Celeste***, ***Hollow Knight***, and ***Pizza Tower***.
 These titles show that lasting impact isn’t tied to budget, but to originality, depth, and connection.